ericnewton/takeout/README.md

 * Display image metadata, location information with the image
 * Support quick next/prev image from query
 * Support "next page" at the end of a query
+* Find related photos by time, location, feature and person
 * Strip large border around scanned images
+* Separate multiple images from scans